Arak (drink): Preparation

 Manufacturing begins with the vineyards, and quality grapevines are the key to making good arak.
 The vines should be very mature and usually of a golden color.
 Instead of being irrigated, the vineyards are left to the care of the Mediterranean climate and make use of the natural rain and sun.
 The grapes, which are harvested in late September and early October, are crushed and put in barrels together with the juice (in Arabic el romeli) and left to ferment for three weeks.
 Occasionally the whole mix is stirred to release the CO2.

-Numerous types of stills exist, most usually made of stainless steel or copper.
-Pot and column stills are two types; which will affect the final taste and specificity of the arak.
-The authentic copper stills with a Moorish shape are the most sought after.
+Both pot stills and column stills are used.
+Stills are usually made of stainless steel or copper.
+Copper stills with a Moorish shape are the most sought after.

 The alcohol collected in the first distillation undergoes a second distillation, but this time it is mixed with aniseed.
 The ratio of alcohol to aniseed may vary and it is one of the major factors in the quality of the final product.
 The finished product is produced during a final distillation which takes place at the lowest possible temperature.
-For a quality arak, the finished spirit is then aged in clay amphoras to allow the angel's share to evaporate.
+For a quality arak, the finished spirit is then aged in clay amphoras to allow the angels' share to evaporate.
 The liquid remaining after this step is the most suitable for consumption.

-Moonshine

-Arak made from various kinds of fruit based liqueurs as well as from wine is commonly produced as moonshine.